mmacneil/dsa-training-camp/README.md

 # dsa-training-camp
-A collection of data structure and algorithm exercises in C#
+A collection of data structure and algorithm exercises in C#.